emer/axon/examples/inhib/README.md

 This simulation explores how inhibitory interneurons can dynamically control overall activity levels within the network, by providing both feedforward and feedback inhibition to excitatory pyramidal neurons.
 This inhibition is critical when neurons have bidirectional excitatory connections, as otherwise the positive feedback loops will result in the equivalent of epileptic seizures -- runaway excitatory activity.

+In the `axon` framework, it is also critical for exploring basic properties of spiking dynamics and especially the importance of GABA-B and NMDA channels for establishing a clearer, more stable separation between the most strongly activated neurons and the rest, which in turn is essential for enabling credit assignment during learning, causing neurons to become relatively specialized and differentiated from each other.

-The network in the right view panel contains a 10x10 unit `Input` layer, which projects to both the 10x10 hidden layer of excitatory units, and a layer of 20 inhibitory neurons.
-These inhibitory neurons will regulate the activation level of the hidden layer units, and should be thought of as the inhibitory units for the hidden layer (even though they are in their own layer for the purposes of this simulation).
-The ratio of 20 inhibitory units to 120 total hidden units (17 percent) is like that found in the cortex, which is commonly cited as roughly 15 percent (White, 1989a; Zilles, 1990).
-The inhibitory neurons are just like the excitatory neurons, except that their outputs contribute to the inhibitory conductance of a neuron instead of its excitatory conductance.
-We have also set one of the activation parameters to be different for these inhibitory neurons, as discussed below.
+The network is organized with a configurable number of layers, connected sequentially and bidirectionally, starting with the input layer named `Layer0`.
+Each such layer of excitatory pyramidal neurons projects to the next layer of excitatory units, and a layer of 20 inhibitory neurons (`Inihib`).
+These inhibitory neurons regulate the activation level of the hidden layer units by sending inhibition proportional to incoming excitation.
+The ratio of 20 inhibitory units to 120 total hidden units (17 percent) is similar to that found in the cortex, which is commonly cited as roughly 15 percent (White, 1989a; Zilles, 1990).
+The inhibitory neurons are similar to the excitatory neurons (but with several important parameter differences, causing them to fire more regularly and reliably).

 # Exploration

 Let's begin as usual by viewing the weights of the network.

-* Select `r.Wt` in the `FF Net` netview and then click on some of the `Hidden` layer and `Inhib` layer units.
+* Select `r.Wt` in the `Net` netview and then click on some of the `Layer` excitatory and `Inhib` layer units.

 Most of the weights are random, except for those from the inhibitory units, which are fixed at a constant value of .5.
 Notice also that the hidden layer excitatory units receive from the input and inhibitory units, while the inhibitory units receive feedforward connections from the input layer, and feedback connections from the excitatory hidden units, as well as inhibitory connections from themselves.